 Total job openings represent the total number of job openings activated across the entire Workable network.

-So, let’s look at the raw job open numbers – which aren’t contingent on open/close dates, so we can include December in this chart:
+So, let’s look at the raw job open numbers – which aren’t contingent on job opened/filled dates like TTF and Candidates per Hire.

 3. Candidates per Hire